show episodes

 Monthly

-Inside the Musician’s Brain is a deep dive into everything that’s underneath the music and the artists that inspire us.
+Inside the Musician’s Brain is a deep dive into everything that’s behind the music and the artists that inspire us.
 Join Grammy Award winning artist and producer Chris Pandolfi of the Infamous Stringdusters, as he explores life as a musician, and sits down with other influential artists to discuss inspiration, creativity, and the many facets of bringing a musical vision to life.

 continue reading